-Smooth to jagged, Glassy's music speaks to the ever-increasing abstraction of society - music that is a rhythmic reflection of modern life's moments - at once beautiful and abrasive, while growing increasingly synthetic and alien.
-The youngster Glassy, aka Colton Sparks, is able to weave a wide array of genres and influences by mindfully mashing splashes of color and shape into his music.
-Drawing influences from seemingly opposite ends of the musical universe, Glassy aims to construct a sound entirely maximum in its essence.
+Smooth to jagged, Kompra's music speaks to the ever-increasing abstraction of society - music that is a rhythmic reflection of modern life's moments - at once beautiful and abrasive, while growing increasingly synthetic and alien.
+The youngster Kompra, aka Colton Sparks, is able to weave a wide array of genres and influences by mindfully mashing splashes of color and shape into his music.
+Drawing influences from seemingly opposite ends of the musical universe, Kompra aims to construct a sound entirely maximum in its essence.

 Lemon Future is the electronic music project of Steele Kempton.
 This music project was started in early 2014 as reinvisioning of Steele’s previous project “Amor, Est.”.
 Lemon Future draws on a multitude of influences and is focused on danceable tempos while still paying close attention to melody and harmony, striving to make more intelligent, methodical, polyrhythmic and textural dance music.
 Lemon Future is affiliated with Denver and Bay Area labels Dirty//Clean and Keats//Collective.